George Knight (EastEnders)

 George Knight is a fictional character from the BBC soap opera EastEnders, played by Colin Salmon.
 George was introduced by executive producer, Chris Clenshaw, in episode 6,708, broadcast on 1 June 2023, as the patriarch of the Knight family.
 Initially billed as a charismatic ex-boxer and protective father, the character debuted alongside his girlfriend Elaine Peacock (Harriet Thorpe) and daughters Gina (Francesca Henry) and Anna Knight (Molly Rainford).
-His storylines in the serial have included his arrival and moving into The Queen Victoria, his proposal to Elaine, his friendship with Phil Mitchell (Steve McFadden), the reveal that his ex-wife Rose was actually Cindy Beale (Michelle Collins) in a witness protection programme, discovering he was adopted through baby farming, his ensuing identity struggles, his complicated relationship with his adoptive parents, cheating on Elaine with Cindy, being diagnosed with chronic traumatic encephalopathy (CTE) from years of professional boxing, meeting his biological brothers Kobina (Jonathan Nyati) and Kojo Asare (Dayo Koleosho), marrying Elaine, discovering Cindy's affair with his son Junior (Micah Balfour), being a suspect in the "Who Attacked Cindy?" storyline, his marriage to Elaine breaking down due to her infidelity, and a fling with Nicola Mitchell (Laura Doddington).
+His storylines in the serial have included his arrival and moving into The Queen Victoria, his proposal to Elaine, his friendship with Phil Mitchell (Steve McFadden), the reveal that his ex-wife Rose was actually Cindy Beale (Michelle Collins) in a witness protection programme, discovering he was adopted through baby farming, his ensuing identity struggles, his complicated relationship with his adoptive parents, cheating on Elaine with Cindy, being diagnosed with chronic traumatic encephalopathy (CTE) from years of professional boxing, meeting his biological brothers Kobina (Jonathan Nyati) and Kojo Asare (Dayo Koleosho), marrying Elaine, discovering Cindy's affair with his son Junior (Micah Balfour), being a suspect in the "Who Attacked Cindy?" storyline, his marriage to Elaine breaking down due to her infidelity, a relationship with Nicola Mitchell (Laura Doddington), leading to the birth of their daughter Ivy, and reluctantly taking in his racist adoptive father Eddie (Christopher Fairbank) in his dying weeks.

 Throughout his stint, George has been portrayed as a good-hearted and charming man, as well as a loving father.
 Salmon expressed excitement about joining the soap after the news of his casting was released, as he could easily identify with George's character.
 As the character would be inheriting the show's central pub, The Queen Victoria, he was billed as the soap's new "lord of the manor".
 To ensure accuracy on George's baby farming storyline, the show worked and consulted with experts and people who lived through it.
 George's character received a lukewarm reception, but Salmon's performance was generally well-received.
 For his portrayal of George, Salmon was longlisted for "Best Serial Drama Performance" at the 29th National Television Awards, and nominated for "Best Actor" at the 2024 Radio Times Soap Awards.